 - Taco salad

-A simple and satisfying way to serve keema curry is with a side of rice and flatbread.
+A simple and satisfying way to serve keema curry is with a side of rice, flatbread, or tucked into a soft roll.
 Chopped onion, some fresh herbs, wedges of lime, and fresh chilies are also welcome garnishes.

 Like most highly spiced dishes, keema keeps well in the refrigerator for several days.
 It is even better on Day Two, making it a great make-ahead dish.
 It also freezes well.
 I like to take meal-sized portions and pop it into ziplock bags so that I can defrost it for that rainy day when I am out of "what is for dinner" juice.